strudelAndCoffee/easy-readme/readme.md

 ## Installation

-Enter this command to install dependencies: `npm i`
+Enter this command to install dependencies: `npm install`

 ## Tests